operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

 ### Example to derive RBAC

-As an example, consider a cluster extension that needs to query OpenShift users and groups as part of its controller logic and specifies the following permissions in its ClusterServiceVersion under `.spec.install.clusterPermissions`:
+As an example, consider a ClusterExtension that queries OpenShift users and groups as part of its controller logic, lists clusterroles and clusterrolebindings as shown below under `.spec.install.clusterPermissions` as part of its ClusterServiceVersion.
+In addition, as part of its `.spec.install.permissions` it requires permissions to create, delete, get, list, patch, update and watch deployments, pods and services in the installed namespace.

 ```yml
 clusterPermissions: